qeda/qeda/README.md

 Installation
 ============

-QEDA.js module for using in scripts and command line interface:
+QEDA module for using in scripts as well as command line interface:

     npm install -g qeda